mikethwolff/AI-HC-Pneumonia-Detection-From-Chest-X-Ray/README.md

 # 4. FDA Submission

 For this project, we will complete the steps from the FDA's official guidance on both the algorithm description and the algorithm performance assessment.

+Note: Detecting pneumonia is hard even for trained expert radiologists.
+[This paper](https://arxiv.org/pdf/1711.05225.pdf) describes some human-reader-level F1 scores for detecting pneumonia, and can be used as a reference point for how well your model could perform.